& Accreditation on one page.

 Coloured Indicator numbers, strictly as per the Standards.

-Concise real-world text, in grey, straight to the point of what is to be done.
+Concise real-world text straight to the point of what is to be done.

-Page of the Standards, in orange, for further reference as necessary .
+Page of the Standards for further reference as necessary .

-By encouraging multi-year awareness, understanding, compliance and action this should avoid dormant years followed by an intense last-minute pre-Accreditation rush.
+By encouraging multi-year awareness and compliance should avoid dormant years followed by an intense last-minute rush.

 Use the maps to bring the practice team with you, allow them to contribute, save time, money and protect your focus.

-The 5th map demonstrates the practice is being accredited, not the practice manager.
+The 5th map also demonstrates the practice is being accredited, not the practice manager.